How Blockchain’s Web 3.0 Would Impact Businesses

-The UN found out that the internet users had increased from its 738 million count to 3.2 billion between 2000–2015.
-And they were bringing with themselves massive amount of data.
+The UN found out that the number of internet users had increased from its 738 million count to 3.2 billion between 2000–2015.
+And they were bringing with themselves massive amounts of data.

 And as soon as the big corporations realized that the unfathomable amount of personal data that was now available on their fingertips was the most expensive asset, stockpiling of data began in the centralized servers of Amazon, Facebook, and Google.

-Internet users started sacrificing their security for the convenience of better services and before they knew, their browsing habits, identities, online shopping, was sold to the highest bidder with questionable motives.
+Internet users started sacrificing their security for the convenience of better services and before they knew, their browsing habits, identities, and online shopping was sold to the highest bidder with questionable motives.

 This concentration of data in the hands of tech behemoths who had money and connection soon started showing its evil side.
 News of popular brands selling and being careless about our data started emerging.